benjamin-levine/benjamin-levine/README.md

 ## Hi there 👋

+I am a university student at Northern Arizona University currently studying Software Engineering.

+I am also interested in cybersecurity and have been taking time to learn and plan to take certification exams in the near future.

 <!--
 **benjamin-levine/benjamin-levine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.